 - f.
 The manuscript will be rejected if the author does not address the comments made by the reviewer or the manuscript does not follow the required guidelines.

-- 1) Annals of Child Neurology publishes original articles, reviews, letters to the editor, and editorials.
+- 1) Annals of Child Neurology publishes original articles, reviews, brief communications, letters to the editor, and editorials.

 - 2) The manuscript should not have been published previously, and not have been submitted for publication elsewhere.
 Any conflicts of interest of all listed authors should be stated.